 Effective January 1, 1995, the Illinois Legislature enacted a revision to the Recording Act which provides for the standardization of recorded documents.
-Those documents recorded without complying to the below requirements dates subsequent to January 1, 1995, which do not conform to the new requirements, will require additional recording fees amounting to twice the base recording fee which would otherwise be collected, less $24.00.
+Those documents recorded without complying to the below requirements dates subsequent to January 1, 1995, which do not conform to the new requirements, will require additional recording fees.
+Please refer to predictable fee schedule.

 The following standards are required under the law:

 - The document shall consist of one or more individual sheets measuring 8.5 inches by 11 inches, not permanently bound and not a continuous form.
 Graphic displays accompanying a document to be recorded that measure up to 11 inches by 17 inches shall be recorded without charging an additional fee.

 - The document shall be legibly printed in black ink, by hand, type, or computer.
 Signatures and dates may be in contrasting colors if they reproduce clearly.